coderamen666/srd-v3.5-md/epic/epic-spells.md

 his or her raw spell energy when the primary caster begins the epic spell.
 Additional participants in a ritual spell reduce the Spellcraft DC, as shown on Table: Additional Participants in Rituals.
 Each additional participant may only contribute one spell slot.
-It doesn't matter whether the additional participants are arcane or divine spellcasters; only the level of the spell slot contributed matters.
+It doesn’t matter whether the additional participants are arcane or divine spellcasters; only the level of the spell slot contributed matters.
 A contributed spell slot is treated as if normally cast.
 A wizard may